Hard sleeper

+A typical hard-sleeper carriage has eleven semi-open six-berth sections, giving a capacity of 66 passengers.
 The bunks have a length of 180 cm (71 inches) and a width of 60 cm (24 inches).
-The head space for passengers on the upper and middle bunk is limited, with the middle bunk having 70 cm (28 inches) and the upper bunk having 65 cm (26 inches) of head space.
+The head space for passengers on the upper and middle bunks is limited, with the middle bunk having 70 cm (28 inches) and the upper bunk having 65 cm (26 inches) of head space.